jiasong18/Ant-Media-Server-Wiki/Time-based-One-Time-Password-(TOTP).md

-The Time-based One-time Password algorithm (TOTP) is an extension of the HMAC-based One-time Password algorithm (HOTP) that generates a one-time password (OTP) by instead taking uniqueness from the current time
+The Time-based One-time Password algorithm (TOTP) is an extension of the HMAC-based One-time Password algorithm (HOTP) that generates a one-time password (OTP) by instead taking uniqueness from the current time.

+We define a publisher or player as a subscriber.
+If time based token enabled, a subscriber should be created for the stream to able to publish or play.
+Each subscriber has an ID and a code.
+When a subscriber requests to publish or play a stream, he should provide his ID and time based token generated for his code.
+Otherwise server doesn't accept the publish or play request.

 ## Enabling and Setting
 You can enable TOTP using Management Panel or in configuration file as